Urban area: China

 Since 2000, China's cities have expanded at an average rate of 10% annually.
 It is estimated that China's urban population will increase by 292 million people by 2050, when its cities will house a combined population of over one billion.
 The country's urbanization rate increased from 17.4% to 46.6% between 1978 and 2009.
 Between 150 and 200 million migrant workers work part-time in the major cities, returning home to the countryside periodically with their earnings.

-Today, China has more cities with one million or more long-term residents than any other country, including the three global cities of Beijing, Hong Kong, and Shanghai; by 2025, the country will be home to 221 cities with over a million inhabitants.
+China has more cities with one million or more long-term residents than any other country, including the three global cities of Beijing, Hong Kong, and Shanghai; by 2025, the country will be home to 221 cities with over a million inhabitants.
 The figures in the table below are from the 2008 census, and are only estimates of the urban populations within administrative city limits; a different ranking exists when considering the total municipal populations (which includes suburban and rural populations).
 The large "floating populations" of migrant workers make conducting censuses in urban areas difficult; the figures below include only long-term residents.